What is Value Added Tax (VAT)?

 Value Added Tax is charged on supply of taxable goods or services made or provided in Kenya and on importation of taxable goods or services into Kenya.

-It is important to note that tax is due and payable when;
+It is important to note that tax is due and payable (earlier of) when;

 - Goods or services are supplied to the purchaser